Last Updated 04/07/2021.

 Kids Getting Sick in Nepal

-We never managed to pin-point what was making them sick, but the problem was at its worst in Kathmandu, a city globally notorious for tummy trouble.
+We never managed to pinpoint what made the kids sick, but the problem was at its worst in Kathmandu, a city globally notorious for tummy trouble.
 (Don’t even think about visiting this part of the world without Travel Insurance, this is the one we use)

-When we arrived in Nepal we were pretty blazé about food, they ate the things they normally eat in India, Sri Lanka, Thailand, anywhere in Asia.
+When we first arrived in Nepal we were pretty relaxed about food, the boys the things they normally eat in India, Sri Lanka, Thailand, or anywhere in Asia.
 Once the first round of vomiting started we cut right back to heavily cooked foods, pre-bottled, chemically treated or boiled water and big brand name soft drinks only.
-We bought Dettol soap, hand gel and wipes and used them regularly ( something we hardly ever do), yet they still got sick.
+We bought Dettol soap, hand gel, and wipes and used them regularly.
+This is something we hardly ever do, yet they still got sick.
 It seemed that no matter what they did, these kids of mine were intent on putting the wrong things in their mouths.

 Air Pollution in Kathmandu and Kids